moezmirza/new-P05-Ujret/Development/Sprint 3/readme.md

 - Build APK of Sprint 3 can be accessed from here [Sprint3_apk](https://drive.google.com/file/d/1J4AoIEJN8IfSzJAhJOkbVdRNtOP_TEIo/view?usp=sharing)
 - Demo video of sprint-3 can be accessed from here [Sprint3_Demo-video](https://drive.google.com/file/d/1J4AoIEJN8IfSzJAhJOkbVdRNtOP_TEIo/view?usp=sharing)

-Please Note that the backend will not restart until a call is manually made on this endpoint [https://ujret-backend-node.onrender.com/api/v1](https://ujret-backend-node.onrender.com/api/v1); that's because the backend is deployed on Render free service, which requires a call to start it.
+Please Note the following details before Accessing Apk
+- The backend will not restart until a call is manually made on this endpoint [https://ujret-backend-node.onrender.com/api/v1](https://ujret-backend-node.onrender.com/api/v1); that's because the backend is deployed on Render free service, which requires a call to start it.
 Else backend takes 40-50 seconds to start on free service of render.
+-

 ## Welcome to the repository for the Ujret Mobile Application.
 This document provides an overview of the project progress, setup instructions, and additional information.